TV Aerial Installation Cost

 If you want to switch from traditional cable TV, you could consider having a satellite dish installed outside your home.
 The main difference between a satellite dish and a TV aerial is that the first option is much easier to install.

 Despite this, it is actually more expensive to have a satellite dish installed.
 The estimated cost of this is around £150, although this will depend on the type of roof you have and how long the job will take.
-You also need to counter in the price of satellite receiver which is around £99.
+You also need to take into consideration the price of a satellite receiver, which is around £99.

 You could always consider installing it yourself, with satellite dish kits priced at about £40.
-Of course, you will also have to counter in other supply costs such as safety equipment, brackets, coaxial cable, hinges and poles which may cost more than a professional installation.
+You will have to include other supply costs, such as safety equipment, brackets, coaxial cable, hinges and poles — which may end up costing you more than a professional installation!

 FAQs

-This new cable is then connected to a surface mounted or a flush television aerial outlet.
-The cost to have a second socket fitted by a professional aerial installer is normally less than £100 as long as there are no access problems, so you may decide to leave this to the professionals.
+This new cable is then connected to a surface-mounted or flush television aerial outlet.
+The cost of having a second socket fitted by a professional aerial installer is normally less than £100 — as long as there are no access problems.

-Small set-top aerials can be an option in areas of particularly good TV reception, but they vary from poor to absolutely useless in most areas.
-In strong signal locations, however, they are great with minimal cost, no installation required, and easy portability.
+Small set-top aerials can be an option in areas of particularly good TV reception — but they vary from poor to absolutely useless in most areas.
+In strong signal locations, however, they are a fantastic option — with minimal cost, no installation required, and easy portability.

 If a taller mast is not possible, the next best option is to use multiple aerials in an array to provide greater output.
 However, this option requires expert knowledge of aerials plus specialist test equipment.
 If you are taking the DIY route, the simplest form is just two aerials ensuring that the cable feed from each aerial to the combiner unit is exactly equal in length.

-This is why many modern properties are now fitted with indoor aerials which are not affected by the weather and will, therefore last much longer.
 If your TV aerial does break or you experience any signal faults, you can always employ an aerial professional to come out and perform any repairs you need.
-An aerial repair would cost around £35, although this is not inclusive of VAT and the price of parts.
+An aerial repair would cost around £40.

-The type of TV aerial you require will depend on several factors.
-For example, you may be able to have a loft aerial or portable aerial installed in your home if you live in an area with good reception.
-Having an indoor aerial will allow you to save on costs, with starting prices from £15 for portable aerials and £22 for an aerial fitting in your loft.
+You may be able to get a loft TV aerial or portable aerial installed if you live in an area with good reception.
+Getting an indoor aerial installed costs less — with starting prices from £15 for portable aerials and £22 for an aerial fitting in your loft.

-There are so many to choose from, although the most popular options include high gain aerials, which cost around £20 to £45 and offer one of the highest signal access possible.
-The most common high gain aerials are wideband aerials, which cover all signal channels for digital TV, so are perfect for any location.
+There are various types of aerials.
+High gain aerials are one of the most popular options, which cost between £20 – £45 and give you the highest signal access possible.
+The most common high gain aerials are wideband aerials, which cover all signal channels for digital TV — so are perfect for any location in the UK.

 Sources